Russell Hitchcock: Early life

 Born in Melbourne, Hitchcock attended South Brunswick State School, and later studied at Princes Hill High School in Carlton North.
 In 1965, he left school to work as a salesman.
 At that time, he played the drums and was the lead vocalist in a band called "19th Generation".
 At the age of 20, Hitchcock obtained a job at a computer company where he continued work for three years, before being promoted and transferred to Sydney.

 Career

-After meeting British musician Graham Russell in 1975 on the set of a production of Jesus Christ Superstar, Air Supply was formed.
-The group went on to have many hit records from 1976 into the 1990s; among their biggest hits are "All Out of Love", "The One That You Love", "Lost in Love" and "Making Love Out of Nothing at All".
+Hitchcock met British musician Graham Russell in 1975 on the set of a production of Jesus Christ Superstar, and Air Supply was formed.
+The group went on to have many hit records from 1976 into the 1990s; among their biggest hits are "All Out of Love", "The One That You Love", "Here I Am", "Lost in Love" and "Making Love Out of Nothing at All".

 After the band took a break in 1987, Hitchcock released several solo singles followed by his self-titled solo debut album in 1988.
 In 1990, the single "Swear to Your Heart" was released, which is from the soundtrack of the film Arachnophobia.

 In 1991, Air Supply made a comeback with the album The Earth Is ... featuring the singles "Without You" and "Stronger Than the Night".
 In 1995, Hitchcock recorded a duet, "Is It You", with Rita Coolidge from her album Behind the Memories.